High availability with master-worker setup

 Important: Upgrades to Deploy that include database changes or breaking type system changes still require a complete Deploy restart and cannot be performed while parts of the system are running.

 When you perform a deployment, the deployment mapping and the planning are created on the master instance.
 The control task or deployment task is sent to a worker which then executes the steps of the plan.
 In Deploy 9.0.x, each task from the master is assigned directly to a single worker.
 The Deploy master uses a round-robin task scheduling method to assign tasks to workers.
 The method consist of assigning tasks one by one, to each worker in the list having the same configuration and plugins as the master itself.
 As of Deploy 9.5.0, tasks are put onto a shared JMS 2.0 queue, and workers pick up tasks from that queue as they have capacity.
-See Configure task queueing for more details.
+For more information, see Configure task queueing.

 Whenever a task is executed on a worker, a task recovery file will periodically be written to the work directory, to keep track of what the task looks like and which parts of the task have already been executed.
 In case of a worker crash, or when the worker is terminated, the worker can be restarted; it will find these